 For bettors who enjoy golf, the annual PGA Championship offers a chance to clock the current crop of professional golfers on their way through the four major men’s championships.
-Held in May since 2019, the PGA Championship is the only one of the four majors that consists solely of professional players.
+Held in May, the PGA Championship is the only one of the four majors that consists solely of professional players.

-Arizona sports bettors can now place wagers on the PGA Championship and other PGA events.
+Arizona sports bettors can now make bets on the PGA Championship and other PGA events.
 Sports betting became legal in Arizona in April 2021.
+Below find a complete rundown of how to bet on the PGA Championship in Arizona including the latest PGA odds direct from AZ online sportsbooks..

 PGA Championship odds